 So how do you get good content?
 Here's one weird trick - you speak to experts and do extensive research.

-To help our client become a thought leader, we researched what people in the industry were interested in and talking about.
+We researched what people in the industry were interested in and talking about.
 We read multiple reports, surveys, and news articles to find an original angle on each topic.

 In addition to keyword research, we monitor cybersecurity forums and online communities to find out what people in the industry are talking about and the questions they have to ensure our content is valuable and speaks to them.

-Laser-focused cybersecurity blog posts.
+Wrote laser-focused cybersecurity blog posts.

-Whitepapers and case studies to help the sales team convert leads.
+Developed whitepapers and case studies to help the sales team convert leads.

-Scripts and titles for webinars aimed at buyer personas.
+Scripted webinars aimed at buyer personas.

-Another core action we took was optimizing extremely technical blog posts (CVE reports, attack chain analyses, etc.) written by our client’s internal team to ensure they ranked on search engines.
+Optimized technical blog posts (CVE reports, attack chain analyses, etc.) written by our client’s internal team to ensure they ranked on search engines.

 Working hand in glove with our client's internal marketing team, we helped them multiply their marketing efforts before, during, and after a record funding round that saw the company double in size.